marcinparda/parda.me/src/content/posts/component-composition.md

 ---
-title: Component composition
+title: How to avoid passing multiple props to components using component composition in React?
-pubDate: 2023-11-28
+pubDate: 2023-03-26
-tags: ["astro", "blogging", "learning in public"]
+tags: [react, component-composition, design-patterns]
 ---

 ## Problem